HarlandWHansen/Food-Pantry-Inventory/docs/source/DevDocs/Git Guidelines.rst

 #.
 Start PyCharm.
 (If you have other projects open, please close them for
     the moment.)

 #.
-Choose "Checkout from Verson Control" from the right side of the dialog
+Choose "Checkout from Version Control" from the right side of the dialog
-    presentd by PyCharm.
+    presented by PyCharm.

 #.
-Paste the URL saved about into the URL box provided.
+Paste the URL saved above into the URL box provided.

 #.
 Click on the "Test" button to verify that you have the correct URL to
     access your public repository on GitHub.